An invasive species

 - Use your green bin.
 Use your City of Burnaby municipal green bin to dispose of plant and soil material that cannot be stored on site.

 - Shake it.
-If you must move any green waste off site, shake plants to remove any Japanese beetles prior to disposal or prior to loading it into your vehicle for transport to a disposal site.
+If you must move any plants or green waste off site, shake plants to remove any soil and Japanese beetles prior to disposal or prior to loading it into your vehicle for transport to a disposal site.

 - Tarp your load.
-If you must transport green waste off site, tarp your load to prevent beetles from flying out.
+If you must transport regulated material off site, tarp your load to prevent beetles from flying out.

 - Thoroughly clean gardening and lawn care equipment regularly.
 Clean soil from all equipment and tools, including lawn mowers, aerating and power raking equipment, especially if you intend to use these items at another location or job site.